fleonard/spaceX/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

 ### `yarn test`

-Launches the test runner in the interactive watch mode.
+Launches the unit test runner in the interactive watch mode.

 ### `yarn build`